Costa Rica Dive Instructor Training

 - PADI Dive Master certification

-- PADI Marine research and conservation specialty and Fish ID specialty
+- PADI Marine research and conservation specialty

 - PADI Adaptive Support Diver